api3dao/old-api3-docs/docs/airnode/v0.8/grp-providers/guides/build-an-airnode/http-gateways.md

   key must have a length of between 30 - 120 characters.
 - **maxConcurrency**: (optional) A number higher than zero that represents the maximum number of serverless functions serving gateway requests.
 When omitted, there is no maximum concurrency set.
+This field is ignored for Airnode client gateways.

 ```json
 "nodeSettings": {